joshuaguinness/Solving-Arrays/README.md

 TO RUN:

 Download all the files onto your computer.
 Type "make."
 Then run linsolve.
 It will compute the solution for and time the execution for a 1000 x 1000, 2000 x 2000, 4000 x 4000, and 8000 x 8000 matrix.
+The 8000 x 8000 matrix may take a few minutes to compute